 Jacobs' methodology used for developing forward market positions for copper and aluminium is presently not considered suitable for steel, due to the lack of a liquid or a benchmark steel futures market.
-Jacobs notes that the LME commenced trading in steel billet futures in February 2008 and the available future contract prices are applicable only for delivery to Dubai and Turkey16.
+Jacobs notes that the LME commenced trading in steel billet futures in February 2008 and then moved to open outcry trading on the floor of the LME in April 2008; through the new global steel contract, participants will have access to all of the warehouses in Malaysia, South Korea, Turkey, Belgium, Netherlands, United Arab Emirates and the newly-listed U.S. location New Orleans16.
 While the steel billet is a semi-finished product, its price movement has a strong correlation with the end product like steel reinforcement bar (used for construction), and therefore its forecast or future price trend can be used to calculate the escalation rate for steel17.
 However, one of the limitations for using the LME forecast prices for steel billet is the unavailability of a longer term trend (prices available up to 15 months only).
 Further the current global production of steel averages 1,400 million tonnes per annum and the LME steel billet futures have a traded volume of approximately six million tonnes per annum, less than 0.5% of the global market.